 The University has implemented changes to cleaning protocol that include increased cleaning of shared public spaces as needed and the addition of hand sanitizer stations at main entrances.

-- This Occupancy Agreement shall be subject at all times to: (i) University guidelines, signage, policies and directives; and (ii) government orders, directives or public health guidelines, directives or recommendations in existence during the Term of this Agreement (collectively, “Public Health Orders”).
+The Occupancy Agreement shall be subject at all times to: (i) University guidelines, signage, policies and directives; and (ii) government orders, directives or public health guidelines, directives or recommendations in existence during the Term of the Agreement (collectively, “Public Health Orders”).

 - The University reserves the right to deny access to University premises, including the Residence, to any person who fails or refuses to comply with Public Health Orders in effect from time to time.